How to Install & Use Chromium OS on Raspberry Pi? (FydeOS)

 As I told you previously, the easiest way to try Chromium OS on the Raspberry Pi is to download FydeOS from the GitHub repository.

-Here is how to download the latest version :
+Here is how to download the latest version:

-- Go to the releases page on GitHub
+• Go to the releases page on GitHub.

-- Find the latest version corresponding to your Raspberry Pi model, for example :
+• Find the latest version corresponding to your Raspberry Pi model, for example:

-On some versions, there is only the image for one model, so make sure to get the correct one. - Click on the link corresponding to your device to download the file.
+On some versions, there is only the image for one model, so make sure you get the correct one.

-Flash Chromium OS on a SD card
+Flash Chromium OS on an SD card

-Then, the process is almost the same as with any operating system :
+Then, the process is almost the same as with any operating system:

 First boot with Chromium OS

-On the first boot, Chromium OS should start directly, and a setup wizard will ask you a few questions to configure your device :
+On the first boot, Chromium OS should start directly, and a setup wizard will ask you a few questions to configure your device:

 It's a free PDF guide containing every Raspberry Pi Linux command you should know!